-I used ‘Stop Start Continue’ for my first-ever coaching client.
+I used the ‘Stop Start Continue’ technique for my first-ever coaching client.
 It was clear that this individual had broken relationships with many people in his organisation.
-So I asked him to take ‘Start Stop Continue’ back to these 20 people and go through it with them.
+So I asked him to take ‘Start Stop Continue’ examples back to these 20 people and go through it with them.
 It was hugely positive, generating some really useful feedback.
 The people in question were amazed that he had come to them to ask for input.
 They were more than happy to give it and, even better, to help him with the behavioural changes he needed to make.
 He’s still there three years later and has been promoted twice.

 How often should ‘Start Stop Continue’ happen?